openjdk/jdk/src/utils/hsdis/README.md

 option, you need to unlock these first, so in practice you activate it using `-XX:+UnlockDiagnosticVMOptions -XX:+PrintAssembly`.

+If using the LLVM backend on Windows, you need to be sure that the LLVM DLL file (or files) can be found by hsdis.
+In practice, this means that you either need to copy `LLVM-C.DLL` to a place on your `PATH` or the JDK `bin` directory, or you need to augment your `PATH` variable to also point to where you installed LLVM (like `C:\LLVM\bin`).

 More information is available at the [HotSpot wiki](https://wiki.openjdk.java.net/display/HotSpot/PrintAssembly).